 Rowing Canada Aviron offers a number of services and development initiatives to support the growth of rowing in Canada.
-Check out information about how to become and remain a member of RCA, insurance and member benefits, and athlete and club development resources
+Check out information about how to become and remain a member of RCA, insurance and member benefits, safety requirements and guidelines, concussion guidelines, and athlete and club development resources

 Registration, Dues and Fees